 NUMBER CODE: 0 to 9.

 Shuffle your cards.
-Hold or place your deck of cards face down on the table.
+Hold or place your deck face down on the table.

-You may divide your deck into two to make handling easier.
+You may split your deck into two piles to make handling easier.

-Draw two cards at a time, taking only the first of the two.
-Unless you have managed to place the top card of your draw.
+Draw two cards at a time, keeping only the first of the two, unless you have managed to place the top card from your draw.

 WAKE-UP card: The game ends as soon as this card is drawn.